pdoffl/pdoffl/README.md

 I'm an offensive security professional with 3 years of hands-on experience conducting red team operations, penetration testing, and adversarial emulation across enterprise, government, and industrial control environments.
 Graduated with MS in Cybersecurity from Northeastern University.

+Currently working as Offensive Security Engineer II at **Samsung Research America** along with the Pen Test team to improve their AI and web security stance.

 Previously: Security Consultant at **Ernst & Young**, Cybersecurity Consultant for **Government of India** (commended by PM's Office 2021), and Cybersecurity Consultant Co-op at **Factory Mutual**.

 ---